FatScythe/Portfolio/README.md

 [Portfolio](https://nifty-saha-a048c4.netlify.app/ "Portfolio live site")
 ___

 #### Description : This a static website for my portfolio.
-It contains four webpages, I was challenged to build this.
+It contains four webpages, I was challenged to build this, as a first project.
 ___

 #### What I learned?